lgw2/lgw2.github.io/_teaching/csci127-summer-2019/syllabus.md

 Labs: Monday-Thursday, 2-5pm in Barnard 254.
 On most days, you will have a lab assignment to complete individually or with a partner.
 You may also use this time to work on individual programming homework assignments.

 ## Course resources
+### Textbook
 We will use a free, online textbook for this course.
 It can be found [here]( https://runestone.academy/runestone/static/thinkcspy/index.html).

+### Additional problems
+You can find some additional Python problems to work on [here](https://www.practicepython.org/).

+### SmartyCats
+There is a tutor available for this course.
+You can book appointments with him for $2 an hour (groups can also use this rate) by going to the website [here](www.MSUSmartyCats.com) and clicking "book a tutor."

+### Exam review sessions
+There will be exam review sessios with the SmartyCats tutor before the second and third Practicums, on 6/26 and 7/3.
+### Visualizing your code
+You can paste your Python code into the tool [here](http://pythontutor.com/) and see what executes with every step.
+This is *very helpful!*

+### Installing Python
 If you would like to work on programming assignments or labs on your own personal computer, you will need to install Python and install a few packages.
 You can do this before the course starts, or come to class and I will help you.